It's Time to Get It Right: Improving Analog Clock Reading and Clock-Hand Spatial Reasoning in Vision-Language Models

 In this work, we examine the long-standing challenge of analog clock reading for vision-language models—a task that requires fine-grained spatiotemporal reasoning.
-We introduce \textbf{TickTockVQA}, a 12K real-world benchmark with diverse visual–temporal annotations, and propose \textbf{Swap-DPO}, a targeted preference-alignment method designed to correct hour–minute hand–swapping errors.
+We introduce \textbf{TickTockVQA}, a 12k real-world benchmark with diverse visual–temporal annotations, and propose \textbf{Swap-DPO}, a targeted preference-alignment method designed to correct hour–minute hand–swapping errors.
 Combined, these contributions substantially improve the full time accuracy of Llama-3.2-11B from \textbf{1.41\%} to \textbf{46.22\%} for analog clock reading in real-world settings.
-Despite these advances, performance still falls short of human-level accuracy (\textgreater90\%)~\cite{safar2025clockbench}, highlighting the limitations of current models in fine-grained spatiotemporal reasoning.
-Future work includes expanding TickTockVQA into a more diverse \textbf{TickTockVQA 2.0}, and generalizing Swap-DPO into a broader preference-alignment framework applicable to complex spatiotemporal reasoning tasks beyond clock reading.
+Despite these advances, performance remains well below human-level~\cite{safar2025clockbench}, highlighting the limitations of current models in fine-grained spatiotemporal reasoning.